 Cohabitation among twentysomethings is fairly common among all educational groups, but it is more widespread among less-educated women.
 Close to half (49 percent) of twenty- to twenty-four-year-old female high-school dropouts are living with a boyfriend.
 That's way up from 14 percent in 1988.
-For women with a high-school diploma and maybe some college, the number is about 30 percent.And
+For women with a high-school diploma and maybe some college, the number is about 30 percent.
+42 And these women are having children outside of marriage in large numbers; indeed, about half of nonmarital births are to cohabiting couples.
+43 The point here is that most women without a college degree continue to experience "love and babies" in their early twenties, just without the benefit of marriage.
+So, for Middle Americans, delayed marriage is not a sign of indifference to family life, but a sign that marriage is losing much of its institutional purpose.

-&lt;sup>41 Our analysis of Fog Zone Survey, 2009.
+41 Our analysis of Fog Zone Survey, 2009.

-&lt;sup>42 Our analysis of the National Survey of Family Growth, 1988-2010.
+42 Our analysis of the National Survey of Family Growth, 1988-2010.